-This is an evolving situation, and as you can imagine, there is no complete certainty at this time with respect to how this new virus behaves.
+The COVID-19 pandemic continues to be an evolving situation, and while there are now many different short-term studies, there is no complete certainty at this time with respect to how this new virus behaves.
 However, here is what is known today about the virus and pets.
-City Pets will continue to update this section as new information is learned.
+City Pets™ will continue to update this section as new information is learned.